Optimal Aerobic Breathing: 4 Examples of Self Help Techniques in the Optimal Breathing Kit

 Exercising promises to increase energy.
 Many of us know that it often breaks its promise.
 Exertion requires tension.
 Tension causes restriction of breathing ease and energy flow.
 The key with exercise is to create an oxygen/energy reserve.
 The trick with it is getting in as much energy as you can by expending as little energy as possible to get it.

 Running may create an excess of energy buildup but it costs a lot of energy to run.
 So you deposit a dollar and immediately withdraw most of it if you get the idea.
-Swimming may work better at building reserve when the water supports the body, but many cannot deal with the inconvenience and or relax and breathe easily and deeply enough while in the water.
+Swimming may work better at building reserves when the water supports the body, but many cannot deal with the inconvenience and or relax and breathe easily and deeply enough while in the water.

 With proper posture and footwear (emailed updates for kit owners), many walks can build up aerobic reserve but time constraints, bad weather and or body limitation, aches and pains may defeat even the most ardent walker.